Spokesperson bishops in the Church of England: Bishops for Higher and Further Education

-Lead bishop on healthcare issues
+Lead bishops on healthcare issues

 On 20 October 2010, it was announced that James Newcome, Bishop of Carlisle had been appointed lead bishop on healthcare issues.

-Lead bishop for religious communities
+Lead bishops for religious communities

 David Walker, Bishop of Dudley then of Manchester has been Chair of the Advisory Council on the Relations of Bishops and Religious Communities since before November 2012; as such he is described as lead bishop for religious communities.